aws-amplify/docs/docs/guides/functions/configuring-lambda.md

 A very common scenario is the need to set and use an environment variable in your Lambda function.

-There are two main approaches (other than manually adding values in the Lambda console):
+There are generally two types of environment variables:
+- Secret values (example: access keys, API keys etc.)
+- Non-secret values (example: endpoint information, locale information etc.)

 ### 1. Configuring secret values